canjs/canjs/guides/getting-started-tutorial/observables.md

 The [`attr`](../docs/can.Map.prototype.attr.html) method is used to read a property from, or write a property to a `can.Map` or `can.List`.
+While you can read the properties of a `can.Map` or `can.List` directly off of the object, to take advantage of the observable functionality you must use the `.attr` syntax.

 ```
 var pagination = new can.Map({page: 1, perPage: 25, count: 1388});